hovinhthinh/RuLES/README.md

 ```
 $ cd mining/ && ant build && cd ../
 ```
 This command generates a jar file for the mining system at `./mining/build.jar`.
 For the embedding models, we reuse existing implementations from the authors of these models.
-Since the implementation of TransE and HolE are in Python, there is no need for compiling their source code.
+Since the implementations of TransE and HolE are in Python, there is no need for compiling their source code.
 However, in case we want to use SSP model, which is implemented in C++, we need to run the following command to compile its source code:
 ```
 $ icc -std=c++11 -O3 -qopenmp -larmadillo -xHost embedding/ssp/ssp_main.cpp -o embedding/ssp_main
 ```